AdyRock/com.ady.button_plus/README.txt

 To Setup the app:

-* instruction for seting up and installing apps from a desktop can be found at https://tools.developer.homey.app/.
-1. Download the app to a folder on your desktop.
-2. run 'npm update' to install the libraries.
-3. Install the app via the CLI.
+3. Install the app on your Homey.
 4. Open the Button + App settings / Configuration page in Homey.
 5. Make sure the Allow update of Button+ configuration is ticked.